power-assert-js/gulp-espower/README.md

 Internally, `gulp-espower` task uses `espower` module that manipulates assertion expression (JavaScript Code) defined in [The ESTree Spec](https://github.com/estree/estree) (formerly known as [Mozilla SpiderMonkey Parser API](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API)), to instrument power-assert feature into the code.
 The magic is done by using [Esprima](http://esprima.org/) and [Escodegen](https://github.com/Constellation/escodegen).

-Please note that `gulp-espower` is a beta version product.
 Pull-requests, issue reports and patches are always welcomed.
 See [power-assert](http://github.com/power-assert-js/power-assert) project for more documentation.

 ## Usage